peterjc/thapbi-pict/examples/fungal_mock/README.rst

 Introduction
 ============

-Sample data
+Data source
 -----------

-Based on the two amplicon sequencing libraries from this paper:
+This example is based on the two amplicon sequencing libraries from this paper:

     Bakker (2018) A fungal mock community control for amplicon sequencing experiments https://doi.org/10.1111/1755-0998.12760